SetBased/php-audit/docs/php-audit-program.rst

  * ``diff``
  * ``drop-triggers``

-We discuss the additional commands in the section below.
+We discuss the additional commands in the sections below.

 Some commands provide additional output when in verbose mode (``-v``).
 All commands show the queries been executed in very verbose mode (``-vv``).